 The leadership of the Liberty Brigade of Night is unknown.
 The individuals running the organization make appearances to its members on occasion, though they make certain to distort their voices, conceal their faces, and always appear behind a wall of bodyguards.
 They do not make any assumptions that the membership is naturally loyal, instead choosing to pay them by giving them a healthy cut of the sales of any acquired technologies.
 Membership is evenly split between Humans and Lamagos.

 The Psi-Assembly is an organization that is active on Rover’s Beacon and spans most of the known worlds and is comprised primarily of psionicists.
-Information about the organization can be found in Chapter 4.
+Information about the organization can be found here.

 The Psi-Assembly once enjoyed a prominent spot in the hierarchy of Rover’s Beacon, but the demise of the Stellar Imperium and the rise of the influence of raiders has brought about conditions that have not only marginalized their influence, but left their organization feared and rejected by many of the station’s inhabitants.
 The organization has become concerned with the attitudes towards them here on the Beacon, which his has led to an influx of psionicists moving here in an attempt to influence the station’s leadership to do something about the problem.
 This increase in numbers has fueled suspicion and intolerance, which has led to numerous violent incidents.